eclipse-ee4j/jakartaee-tck-tools/tools/sigtest/README.md

 # SigTest

-**_NOTE:_**  This is a fork of the https://github.com/jtulach/netbeans-apitest project to allow for updates as needed by the Jakarta projects.
+**_NOTE:_**  This is a fork of the https://github.com/jtulach/netbeans-apitest (which was a fork of the now archived OpenJDK https://github.com/openjdk/sigtest) project.
+The purpose of this project is to allow for updates as needed by the Jakarta projects.
 The GAV for this fork has changed to:
 ```xml
 <dependency>
     <groupId>jakarta.tck</groupId>